SimranS224/GameCenter/Phase2/TEAM.md

                                         and his emulator didnt work )

 # Contributions:
+Jeffrey Chen: Worked on TicTacToe and made the sliding tiles board always solvable, unittests for TicTacToe, and Score

 # Communication tools used:
 - Trello - used to assign tasks and go over what needed to be added